Why Agile Organizations are the Future of Business (Plus Free Template)

 • Start by categorizing your activities into value-added activities and non-value-added activities.

-• For value-added activities, look for ways to continuous improvement.
+• For value-added activities, look for ways to i.

 • For non-value-added activities, look for ways to eliminate them.